FlexyTools/Flexy.AssetRefs/Documentation.md

     _image.sprite = await _icon.LoadAssetAsync( );
 }

-private async UniTask PopulateIconAsync ( )
+private async UniTask LoadSceneAsync ( )
 {
     await _map_01.LoadSceneAsync( );
 }
 ```

 **LoadExtensions** responsible for loading asset/scene by Ref and **no one cares** how they do this!
-Default implementation directly use AssetLoader Api to load assets
+Default implementation directly uses AssetLoader Api to load assets

 **AssetLoader** is class responsible for loading assets/scenes in Editor / PlayMode / Build
-In Editor AssetLoader loads assets using AssetDatabase in PlayMode with RuntimeMode enabled or in Build
+In Editor AssetLoader loads assets using AssetDatabase
-it uses runtime implementation that you **can override!**
+In PlayMode with RuntimeBehavior enabled or in Build it uses runtime implementation that you **can override!**
-To enable RuntimeMode go **Tools/Flexy/AssetRefs/AssetLoader/Enable Runtime Behavior**
+To enable RuntimeBehavior go **Tools/Flexy/AssetRefs/AssetLoader/Enable Runtime Behavior**

-**By Default** you have installed AssetLoader_Resources that have runtime implementation that loads AssetsFrom
+**Default** AssetLoader is AssetLoader_Resources that loads Assets using Resources Api
-using Unity Resources Api.
 But you **do not** need to place your assets into Resources folder!
 Thanks to **Pipeline**

 **Pipeline** is SciptableObject with list of **Tasks** that collects Refs and make sure they can be loaded in runtime
 this is where **magic** happens :)